rioualen/gene-regulation/README.md

   * `samples.tab` contains a list of sample IDs, and possibly any additional info on samples
   * `design.tab` contains the samples to be compared (typically, pairs of ChIP/input in a ChIP-seq study)
   * `README.md`, a file describing how to execute the corresponding workflow

+Follow the instructions in the `README.md` file in order to execute the whole workflow.

 <!--We will use the `GSE20870` yeast study.